apache/apisix/docs/en/latest/control-api.md

 The control API can be used to

 * expose APISIX internal state
-* control the behavior of a single isolate APISIX data panel
+* control the behavior of a single isolate APISIX data plane

 By default, the control API server is enabled and listens to `127.0.0.1:9090`.
 You can change it via the `control` section under `apisix` in `conf/config.yaml`: